SpaceFoon/Ez-Game-Audio-Conversion/README.md

 - 🔄 **Unattended Batch Jobs:** With recursive file searching and unattended conflict resolution, set it and forget it.
 - 🚀 **Multi-threading:** No job too big or small when all your CPU cores are fully utilized.
 - 🎵 **Automatic Bitrate and Codec Selection:** Automatically selects the best codec and Variable Bitrate (VBR) at 160kbs(mp3) or near equivalent.
 Balanced between great sound quality and small file size.
-- 📁 **Comprehensive Format Support:** Converts between WAV, MP3, OGG, FLAC, AIFF, and M4A formats.
+- 📁 **Comprehensive Format Support:** Converts between WAV, MP3, OGG, FLAC, AIFF, and M4A AAC formats.
 WMA to come.
 - 🔒 **Privacy and Reliability:** Operates offline, ensuring data privacy and reliability.
 - 🎶 **High-Quality Output:** Employs FFMPEG for superior sound quality, codec support, and speed.
 - 🤖 **Intelligent File Handling:** Automatically resolves duplicate file names with different file extensions.
 Selects the best input file format.
-- 📝 **Meta Data Support:** Will transfer all basic meta data to and from all formats that support it.
+- 📝 **Meta Data Support:** All meta data, including iTunes data and Apple music will be transferred to the new file.~~Will transfer all basic meta data to and from all formats that support it.~~
-- 🔁 **Loop Tag Support:** All loop meta data will be transferred to new Ogg or FLAC files.
+- 🔁 **Loop Tag Support:** ~~All loop meta data will be transferred to new Ogg or FLAC files.
 When changing sample rate, loop timings will be adjusted automatically.
-Cannot write loop tags TO M4A, only FROM.
+Cannot write loop tags TO M4A, only FROM.~~Now supports loop tags with all formats.
 - 🎼 **Opus AND Vorbis Support for Ogg:** Use Opus when you can and Vorbis when you have to.

 ## Installation